Aakiyaru/Aakiyaru/README.md

 ### Hi there 👋

 My name is Denis and I'm a junior backend developer.
-I'm from Russia, Novosibirsk and currently studing at <b>Novosibirsk College of Electronics and Computer Engineering</b> (Новосибирский Колледж Электроники и Вычислительной Техники)
+I'm from Russia, Novosibirsk

-I did an internship at the <b>Digital Transformation Center of the Novosibirsk region</b> (Центр Цифровой Трансформации НСО)

 ### 🔧 Technologies & Tools